 The impact of this is that you will end up with different teams or channels sharing the same name, causing confusion.

 Before creating a team or channel, try searching for it by entering its name in the search bar.
-If no match is found, then you can use the name to create a new one.
+You can use the name to create a new one if no match is found.

 As a Microsoft Tool, Microsoft Teams suffers from being a redundant tool developed by Microsoft.